DeKUT-DSAIL/dsa2021/acoustic-processing/README.md

 ```

 This program will exploit multiple cores on your machine if they exist and use the parameters specified in `files/parameters.ini` to generate the melspectrograms.

-### Run the notebook
-The file `acoustic-traffic-monitoring.ipynb` shows the steps used to train the models and test them.